megandevlan/Physiology-Streamflow/ReadMe.txt

 Data:
 * =  NOTE: Some of these files are too large to be stored on GitHub.
-Contact for direct access**
+Contact for direct access and/or see data archived at http://portal.nersc.gov/archive/home/m/mdfowler/www/ and on Zenodo (https://zenodo.org/record/7716823#.ZAtL5i-B1qt)**

 * fldare1161.nc -- raw output of flooded area for the first year of analysis in CaMa.
 Used to retrieve grid information. control_outflw.mat, full_outflw.mat, physiology_outflw.mat, radiation_outflw.mat -- Matlab data structures containing annual maximum runoff at every point from CESM experiments.